-We have some amazing education ambassadors!
-Set up a visit with one or two of our education birds.
-We have a Barred Owl, Screech Owl, American Kestrel, American Crow, Turkey Vulture and Pigeon that are available to come to your site for a visit.
-(Please note that we will do our best to bring the bird of your choice but reserve the right to adjust as needed.)
+Stormy Oaks Nature Conservancy has some amazing education animals!
+Connect with us to set up a program with an education bird and/or reptile.
+We have a Barred Owl, Screech Owl, American Kestrel, American Crow, and Pigeon that are available to come to your site.
+Our Red-tailed Hawk is currently only available for an on-site program at our center.
+We have a Tortoise, Blue-tongued Skink, Corn snake, and Ball Python.
+(Please note that we will do our best to bring the education animal of your choice, but reserve the right to adjust as needed.)

 Birding is a great activity for all ages!
 Are you intimidated?
 Not sure where to start?
 Join us for the Beginning Birding program to learn some of the birding basics.
 We will teach you about some of Western Pennsylvania’s most common birds and how to use a field guide to help you with identification.
 We will have binoculars and other birding tools for you to review and try to see what works best for you.
 We can also give a lesson on some of the new wonderful birding apps available right on your smart phone or tablet! **